secarri/mip_flooding/README.md

 ## Installation

 1. Download [the latest version from main]((https://github.com/secarri/mip_flooding)) from GitHub!
+2. From the python, copy the `mipflooding` package.
 2. Place the package in your preferred location (whether within your Python libraries or a custom directory, with the option of using `sys.path.append` or any other approach).
 3. From your preferred DCC package, import the `image_processing` module form the `wrapper` package.